mikemai2awesome/mui-icon-wc/README.md

-# MUI Icon Web Component
+# MUI-Icon Web Component

 A lightweight, accessible web component that displays Material UI icons as SVGs.
 This component dynamically loads icons from the official [@mui/icons-material](https://www.npmjs.com/package/@mui/icons-material) package, allowing you to use any Material UI icon without the full library dependency.

 ## Features

-- Dynamically loads any icon from the MUI icons library
+- Dynamically loads any icon from the MUI Icons library
 - Custom element that works in any framework or vanilla HTML
 - Responsive sizing